 A few months ago, I got into the habit of putting on the news in the morning and keeping it running as I got ready for the day.
 It’s been nice to be a little more aware of what’s going on in the world, and CBS also does a good job of sprinkling in encouraging human interest stories here and there, rather than 24/7 “doom and gloom.”
 But…let’s face it, there’s a lot of “doom and gloom” out there to cover.
 So, sometimes I find myself feeling a bit overwhelmed.

 I can only imagine how kids are feeling.
 This morning alone, we are bombarded by updates on the Coronavirus, missing children, horrors in Syria, natural disaster in Tennessee, uncertainty and conflict over the 2020 election and more.
-We sometimes 91qFGhRFIHLassume kids aren’t picking up on all this, and that may be true about the factual details of each situation, but you better believe they are picking up on the fear, anxiety and pain.
+We sometimes assume kids aren’t picking up on all this, and that may be true about the factual details of each situation, but you better believe they are picking up on the fear, anxiety and pain.

 That’s why I was so happy to recently discover a book which addresses these feelings.
 In The Breaking News by Sarah Lynne Reul, a family feels the impact of a frightening news report on the television.
 We are never told the details, but it is a very recognizable experience.
 After any disaster–whether of nature or human hands–we are all glued to our screens and speaking in hushed tones.